 Header tags are used on a webpage to separate headings and subheadings from the rest of the content.
 They rank in order of importance, from Header 1 to Header 6 (H1 to H6), and they should contain target or keywords relevant to your content.
-By dividing your webpage into sections and subsections with appropriate headers, it helps your content appear organized and structured and improves its readability.
+Dividing your webpage into sections and subsections with appropriate headers helps your content appear organized and structured and improves its readability.
 Here is a quick overview of header tags and what they are used for:

-- H1 Tag - indicates the main title and primary heading of the page and should contain keywords.
+H1 Tag: This is the main title and primary heading of the page, and it should contain keywords.

-- H2 Tag- is a subheading and should also contain keywords similar keywords to your H1 tag.
+H2 Tag: This is a subheading and should also include similar keywords to the H1 tag.

-- H3 Tag - is a subheading of H2 that clarifies the point further.
+H3 Tag: This is a subheading of H2 that further clarifies the point.